Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 20.11.14  Fixed tag- dialog: support comments -tag (about 99% compatible); try to parse any simple tags of wikitext unknown to wysiwyg.

 - 20.11.14  Fixed tag- dialog: allow more advanced tag definitions in tag -dialog; reactivated text-html-text conversions using browser (related to fix dated 19.11.14 below); use tag -dialog to edit math -formulas.
 Changed handling of math -element from img- to span- tag making it identical with other similar elements of wysiwyg.

 - 19.11.14  Fixed tag- dialog: support multiple nested tags of wikitext or html syntax by converting inserted text to html format (related to fix dated 30.10.14 below).